 Sarachek Fellowship Award Recipient

 Downes received his bachelor's degree with honours at the University of Melbourne.
-He plans to complete his doctorate in May 2015.
+He will graduate with his doctorate in May 2015 with a 4.0 GPA.
 Dr. Richard Todd, assistant professor in plant pathology, is Downes' major professor.
+Downes was a recipient of a Sarachek Scientific Travel Award in 2014.

-Downes will use the fellowship to relocate and establish himself in Oxford, UK, and begin his search for a post-doctoral position.
-Downes also plans to attend conferences in 2015 and 2016 to further his research contributions.
+Downes will use the fellowship to relocate to Oxford, UK, where he plans to pursue a post-doctoral position.
+Downes also plans to attend conferences and workshops in 2015 and 2016 to further his research contributions.
+Downes intends to continue his research in the field of transcriptional regulation and broaden his understanding of different techniques and approaches by working with different model organisms.

 Sarachek Travel Award Recipients

-Aashima Khosla’s research focuses on understanding the function of the START (Steroidogenic acute regulatory (StAR) protein-related lipid transfer) domain as a regulatory module within plant specific HD-Zip transcription factors of the class IV subfamily.
+Aashima Khosla is a doctoral candidate in Biochemistry and Molecular Biophysics.
+She received her bachelor's degree in biochemistry from Delhi University and her master's degree in biotechnology from M.S.
+University of Baroda, India.
+Her doctoral research focuses on the plant specific class, IV HD-Zip transcription factors, that contains START, which is a special binding domain.
 HD-ZIP IV TFs are involved in differentiation of the epidermis, the outermost cellular layer that plays a critical role in plant defense against pathogens and in protection from environmental stresses.
-In addition to the plants, START domains are also present in other organisms, such as humans, where inexpression of several members is observed in tumor cells.
-Thus, gaining a fundamental understanding of START domain function in transcription factors will enable scientists to improve plant traits such as stress resistance, as well as understand more about cancer progression.
+The START domain from plants is functionally similar to mammalian counterparts, and that they can modulate transcription factor activity through potential ligands and via protein-protein interactions.
+In humans, START domains occur in cholesterol transporters, and misexpression of several members is observed in tumor cells.
+Gaining a fundamental understanding of START domain function in transcription factors may enable scientists to improve plant traits such as stress resistance, as well as understand more about cancer progression.
+Her major professor is Kathrin Schrick, assistant professor of biology.

-Khosla plans to use the funds to attend the 2015 Plant Metabolic Engineering Gordon Research Conference in New Hampshire where she plans to discuss her recent results on putative ligands and protein interacting partners of the START domain.
-At this conference, Khosla intends to learn from, exchange ideas and build an academic network with top scholars in the plant community.
+Khosla plans to use the funds to attend the 2015 Plant Metabolic Engineering Gordon Research Conference in New Hampshire where she plans to present her work on the functional characterization of the START lipid/sterol binding domain in homeodomain transcription factors from plants.
+Khosla will discuss her results on putative protein-metabolite interactors of the START domain.
+This conference will help Khosla learn from, exchange ideas with and build an academic network of top scholars in the plant community.